 Resources

-Author’s note: it should be mentioned that hemorrhoids are normal human anatomy.
+Author’s note: hemorrhoids are normal human anatomy.
 They are problematic when they become inflamed and irritated and cause pain and discomfort.
 For the sake of this post, when we refer to ‘hemorrhoids,’ know that we are referring to symptomatic hemorrhoids.

 Hemorrhoids are a common condition that will affect more than half of American adults over 50.
 They are inflamed blood vessels in your rectum or anus that can cause pain, itching, swelling, irritation, and general discomfort.